 A quick and reliable question to ask when shopping for resources or curriculum is: Can I teach this in a simpler, more cost effective way?
 If money is an issue a bit of lateral thinking and creative ingenuity goes a long way.
 A homeschooling friend I knew once made a Scrabble game from the pizza box after dinner one night!
 Bread tags make excellent maths counters.
 Unused backs of letters from unwanted mail are great for art and craft.
 Family, friends, libraries, garage sales, opportunity shops, toy libraries, the internet, homeschool learning cooperatives and support groups are excellent sources of inexpensive learning materials for the homeschool.
-And if you are really stuck for ideas, consider purchasing the Practical Homeschool Series booklet, Learning Materials for the Homeschool, or the Home Education Association's Home Education Resources booklet, as they have many more ideas.
+And if you are really stuck for ideas, consider purchasing the Practical Homeschool Series booklet, Learning Materials for the Homeschool.

 Perusing and purchasing over the internet has made sourcing suitable homeschooling materials and curricula easy.
 Search for and read reviews before deciding to buy.
+You can also through the list of hundreds of educational providers The Educating Parent Resource Directory .
 Long-term home educator Cathy Duffy provides a wealth of reviews on the most popular homeschooling resources.
-Join second-hand curriculum forums , such as Aussie Homeschool Classifieds or Australian Used Homeschool Books, to save money.
+Join second-hand curriculum forums (listed in the Support Groups Directory) to save money.

 See also the other articles in this Choosing Curriculum series:

 Or purchase Beverley's inexpensive Practical Homeschooling Series booklet from Always Learning Books - over 40 pages of practical information explaining the different approaches as well as useful and helpful advice.